emyew/ACME/docs/milestone7.md

 In this screenshot, we reordered the list by dragging "The Cottage" and switching its order with "Phil's BBQ".
 We then resubmitted the list and a new path is displayed on the map.

 ### Emily
+I worked on restructuring the HTML and adding a navbar and modals to the page.
+I edited the SASS code to support the new HTML structure and hide the modals and other links to display the default view.

 ### Christy
 I worked on implementing the drag and reorder functionality for the fixed list we have right now.
 I also worked on making the map redisplay the path once the user resubmits the newly reordered list.